What is the relative volume indicator and how do you use it when trading?

 Even if the RVOL is high and the stock breaks out above key technical levels, it's not always right to buy the stock.
 It could be a false breakout or a 'pump and dump scheme', where stock prices look like they are moving higher but end up reversing by the end of the day.
 That's why it's always important to manage your risk carefully, especially during high volatility.

-1. Do your research on relative volume indicators
+- Do research on relative volume indicators

-3. Find a market to trade and choose whether you want to 'buy' to go long
+- Find a market to trade and choose whether you want to 'buy' to go long

-4. Choose your position size and manage your risk
+or 'sell' to go short - Choose your position size and manage your risk

-5. Open and monitor your position
+- Open and monitor your position

-The relative volume indicator
+The relative volume indicator summed up

-• The relative volume (RVOL) indicator is the measure of the current volume traded in a stock compared to the average level of volume traded over a specified period of time
+- The relative volume indicator (RVOL) is the measure of the current volume traded in a stock compared to the average level of volume traded over a specified period of time

-• A relative volume indicator above 1 indicates increased volume in relation to its average trading volume, while a RVOL below 1 indicates a lower-than-average trading volume
+- A relative volume indicator above 1 indicates increased volume in relation to its average trading volume, while a RVOL below 1 indicates a lower-than-average trading volume

-• A high RVOL indicates increased liquidity and the possibility of higher volatility, which creates more trading opportunities
+- A high RVOL indicates increased liquidity and the possibility of higher volatility, which creates more trading opportunities

-• You should use the RVOL with other technical indicators to identify trading opportunities
+- You should use the RVOL with other technical indicators to identify trading opportunities

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.